 Create table

-As a first step to creating your database, you need to define your node and directed relationships.
+As a first step to creating your database, you need to define your nodes and relationships.

-relationship can have one label.
-The node and relationships and the predefined properties on them are
+relationship can have only one label.
+Nodes and relationships, and their properties, are

 defined through CREATE NODE TABLE